Content table

 Its levels gradually increase during pregnancy and peak in your third trimester.
 It’s also the main culprit behind nausea in the first trimester due to its high levels.

-Let’s get into the most common symptoms that you may see in the early stages of your pregnancy.
+Let’s look at the most common symptoms you may see in the early stages of your pregnancy.

-Nausea is the feeling that you have to vomit just before you do.
-It is also a very common symptom of pregnancy, affecting about 70–80% of women.
+Feeling like you’re just about to vomit is a very common symptom of pregnancy, affecting about 70–80% of women.
 However, it may not happen at 4 DPO as it’s still early.
-Beside the urge to vomit, you might also feel slight dizziness or irritation when you smell food.
+Besides the urge to vomit, you might feel slight dizziness or irritation when you smell food.

 Again, this is unlikely, but mild cramps in the lower abdomen could signal early pregnancy in some women, while others may not see this now as it’s far too early.